Avocarrot/hiring/ui-ux/assignment.md

 - Please read the instructions carefully before start implementing your user interface.
 - If something is not clear to you please do not hesitate to get in touch with us for clarifications.
 We'd love to help you out!
+- You can use any design software you want and feel more comfortable with it.

 # Objective

 The objective of this assignment is to create a User Interface for a simple web app, which will allow an advertiser to access important analytics about their campaigns.
-The interface should be consistent with Glispa's branding and should enable our users to perform the tasks described in the User Stories section, below.
+The exact functionality required by the users is described in the User Stories section, below.

 # User profile